Ignoramus (play): Satire

 The play satirizes the college recorder, Francis Brackyn (also spelt Brackin), a "constant adversary of the university" who is represented as the Ignoramus of the title.
 Brackyn was unpopular among the academics of the town as a "common lawyer" (they used a crude "law Latin" that the academics deplored); he had previously been ridiculed in the third of the Parnassus plays.
 In Ignoramus, Brackyn is given a romance of false loves; he is enamored of Rosabella and pays 600 gold pieces for her hand in marriage, but is tricked into being with the mannish Polla.
 Like Malvolio, who is supposed to be mad, he is suspected of being possessed and put through an exorcism before being carried off to a monastery to recuperate (and to stay away from the loves of the more worthy wits).

 The lawyers who were the subject of the play's satire did not enjoy the work; Sir Edward Coke, the Lord Chief Justice, believed that he was a target of some of the barbs.
 The play provoked a quarrel between academics and lawyers.
 The lawyers responded with satirical poems and ballads, which inspired responses by the academics to create a passionate controversy.
 Ruggle's play even had an influence on the reform of legal language in England.

 Author

-George Ruggle (1575-1622) graduated from Lavenham Grammar School and matriculated at St. John's, Cambridge, in 1589.
-He transferred to Trinity College, where he received his B.A. in 1593, and his M.A. in 1597.
-He became a fellow of Trinity the following year and remained at the college until 1620.
+George Ruggle (1575-1622) graduated from Lavenham Grammar School and matriculated at St. John's, Cambridge in 1589.
+He transferred to Trinity College, where he received his Bachelor of Arts in 1593 and his Master of Arts in 1597.
+He became a fellow of Clare Hall the following year and remained in Cambridge until 1620.

 Upon Ruggle's death, Nicholas Ferrar read a eulogy for the academic at a meeting of the Virginia Company; he referred to Ruggle as a "Brother of the Company" and revealed that Ruggle had worked for the company for the last three years of his life.
 In his will, Ruggle left £100 for the Christian education of American Indian children in Virginia.

 Ruggle is reported to have written other plays, but none are extant.